-My latest novel in the Alvarez Family Murder Mystery series, Death runs in the Family.
-Death Runs is my favorite so far, but this is probably because the latest is usually an author’s favorite!
+My 3rd novel in the Alvarez Family Murder Mystery series, Death runs in the Family.
+Death Runs is my favorite so far, but this is probably because every book is usually an author’s favorite!
 Lee, Lila, Richard and Tío – the whole Alvarez Family – are up to their eyeballs again in dead bodies here in the gorgeous Bay Area and beyond!
 Peril is everywhere.
 Even Tugger is catnapped!
-Take a gander at my book trailer if you don’t believe me: http://youtu.be/TJiessiOxAc

 The wonderful author Pat Dale has read Death Runs in the Family and offers a totally unsolicited review! isn’t that great when other writers take the time to write down their opinion of our work?
 I am so jazzed.
 Here it is: